A Shift in the Burden of Proof

-Preface for Sustainable Welfare In The Asia-Pacific: Studies Using the Genuine Progress Indicator, by Philip Lawn and Matthew Clarke, 2008
+by Herman Daly[Preface for Sustainable Welfare In The Asia-Pacific: Studies Using the Genuine Progress Indicator, by Philip Lawn and Matthew Clarke, 2008]

 For many years I have worked with ideas that are used in this book—steady state economy, Index of Sustainable Economic Welfare, contradictions between comparative advantage and international capital mobility, and others.
-It is a pleasure to see these ideas not only applied, but sharpened and polished as well.
+It is a pleasure to see these ideas not only applied but sharpened and polished as well.
 Although I have very little knowledge of Asia, I cannot resist recounting one relevant episode out of my limited experience.
-Around 1992 I was part of a World Bank mission to Thailand.
+Around 1992, I was part of a World Bank mission to Thailand.
 This was at the end of a decade in which Thailand’s GDP had doubled.
-Now doubling is a big change, and ten years was within the easy memory of most adult Thais.
-In conversations I began to ask people how much their lives had been improved over that decade.
+Now doubling is a big change, and ten years was within the easy memory of most Thais adults.
+In conversations, I began to ask people how much their lives had been improved over that decade.
 Many said that life had been better ten years ago.
 I suggested that maybe life always feels better when you are ten years younger.
 They assured me that they had corrected for that!
 Some thought things were a little better, but the suggestion that life might be twice as good was considered laughable by all.
-This experience led me to suggest to my bosses at the World Bank that we finance a study—a scientific survey asking people how much life had improved over the decade in which GDP doubled, and to give the main reasons for their answer.
-History had given us a unique experiment, and we should take advantage of it and learn something.
+This experience led me to suggest to my bosses at the World Bank that we finance a study—a scientific survey asking people how much life had improved over the decade in which GDP doubled and to give the main reasons for their answer.
+History had given us a unique experiment and we should take advantage of it and learn something.
 My proposal was turned down, I think because the World Bank, the prime pusher of growth, was worried that it might learn an “inconvenient truth.”
-In 1992 the burden of proof was on me.
-Now, with Lawn and Clarke to appeal to I think the burden of proof will be on the World Bank.
+In 1992, the burden of proof was on me.
+Now, with Lawn and Clarke to appeal to, I think the burden of proof will be on the World Bank.